 The Legal Aspect of Surrogacy

-What happens if I want to pursue surrogacy but it is banned in my state?
+What if surrogacy is banned in my state?

 Surrogacy laws vary from state to state, but a person can become a parent through surrogacy no matter where they live.